AMA: Stephen Rossi

-The Stephen Rossi AMA is happening on Wednesday 15th of March at 10AM PST (1PM EST)
+The Stephen Rossi AMA is happening on Wednesday 15th March 2017 at 10AM PST (1PM EST)

 Stephen Rossi – Former VP of Product at Zillow and VP of Marketing at Trulia – Transcript